m3047/shodohflo/CONTRIBUTING.md

 sincerely believe that (they were helpful when I was originally writing that code).
 If you want to write tests look at what I did there, and put them in a `tests/` directory at the toplevel.

+However there is test _data_, intended for user interface testing. `app/testing/test_data.py` will load either IPv or IP6 data into _Redis_.
+This data includes not just ordinary flows, but NXDOMAIN, stuff which doesn't have a "hard" NXDOMAIN by doesn't resolve (ANSWER:0), and CNAME loops.

 ### Other protobuf definitions

 Other protobuf definitions (see `shodohflo.protobuf.dnstap`) will be accepted.
 Decide whether they belong here